Deportation of Kilmar Abrego Garcia: 2019 detention and bond hearings

-Officials also said they spoke to a "past and proven reliable confidential source" who "advised" them that Abrego Garcia was an active gang member with the moniker "Chele".
+Officials also said they spoke to a "past and proven reliable confidential source" who told them that Abrego Garcia was an active gang member with the moniker "Chele".
 The government said the informant alleged that Abrego Garcia was active with MS-13's Western clique, which, according to his immigration lawyer, Simon Sandoval-Moshenberg, is based in New York, where Abrego Garcia has never lived.
 Sandoval-Moshenberg cited the DOJ and the Suffolk County district attorney's office regarding the Western clique's location.
 However, Mia Cathell of the Washington Examiner noted that Prince George's County, where Abrego Garcia lived, is in the greater Washington, DC, area, and she cited an unrelated 2011 DOJ indictment that said six MS-13 cliques operated in that area in 2011, including the Western clique.
 The informant also said Abrego Garcia held the MS-13 rank of chequeo; according to MS-13 author Steven Dudley, chequeo is not a rank within MS-13 but refers to yet-to-be-initiated recruits.

 Abrego Garcia requested a bond hearing, which the American Bar Association describes as "typically informal affairs, not substitutes for trial or even for discovery.
 Often the opposing parties simply describe to the judicial officer the nature of their evidence; they do not actually produce it."
 Elizabeth Kessler, the immigration judge who presided over the bond hearing, noted that some information provided by ICE and the PGPD appeared to be "at odds with" each other, but determined the informant's claim was sufficient evidence in support of his gang membership to deny Abrego Garcia's request for bond, and to hold him pending a full review.
 On appeal, a second judge upheld that ruling, finding that the claim was not clearly wrong.
 As a bond hearing decision, this was not a determination that he was a gang member, but instead limited to whether to release him from custody.